 Query Fanout Estimator

-The Query Fanout Estimator agent predicts how Answer Engines (like ChatGPT, Claude, Gemini, or Perplexity) are likely to expand a single user prompt into multiple web search queries.
+The Query Fanout Estimator node predicts how answer engines (like ChatGPT, Claude, Gemini, or Perplexity) are likely to expand a single user prompt into multiple web search queries.
 These expanded searches—called query fanouts—are what actually drive retrieval and citations in AI-generated answers.

-This agent helps you understand the search layer behind the answer: which queries an Answer Engine might run, what facets of intent it will explore, and where your content needs coverage to be cited more often.
+This node helps you understand the search layer behind the answer: which queries an answer engine might run, what facets of intent it will explore, and where your content needs coverage to be cited more often.

 Use the Query Fanout Estimator when you want to: